abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

-- We iterate over each character of the string, and cound all the palindrome that are starting at that character location.
+- We iterate over each character of the string, and could all the palindrome that are starting at that character location.

 ```python
 def countSubstrings(self, s: str) -> int: